 Environments overview

-• Contracts may vary, and this document only describes the default setup.
+- Contracts may vary, and this document only describes the environments types that may represent your default setup.
 If you are using a different setup, ask your project manager or product owner for a more detailed explanation.

-• Your non-production environments do not scale automatically.
+- Your non-production environments don’t scale automatically.
 If you want to increase their scaling, let us know by submitting this form: Upscale Request.
-Due to contractual reasons, these changes can only be requested by customers, not partners.
+Due to contractual reasons, only customers can request these changes, not partners.

 Basic concept

 We offer environments that serve different purposes.
-These environments are non-production and production environments.
-We can configure these environments to be as similar as possible to make sure that the code you deploy on one platform behaves the same way on the others.
+These environments are non-production, production-like, and production environments.
+We can configure these environments to be as similar as possible to make sure that the code you deploy in one environment behaves the same way as in the others.
 You can help us keep your environments consistent by taking this into consideration when sending us change requests.

 A Dev environment is a non-production environment that is usually used to test code that just left your development team, or is used in the development process directly through continuous deployment.
 It is not designed to handle load tests and large datasets.
-The development environment does not provide autoscaling and cannot be increased.
+The development environment does not provide autoscaling and and can only be scaled up upon request.

 Staging (STAGE)

-This environment is a non production environment that is usually used to host a snapshot of the Dev environment, or a stable version of your code that is deployed to production eventually.
-You can use your staging environment to do performance testing to see how your code behaves in a production environment.
-However, staging is not of the same size as production, and a subset of data and expected traffic must be considered while running the test.
-When demoing your shop, this environment is used regularly.
-The staging environment provides limited autoscaling capabilities and can only be scale dup upon request.
+This environment is a non-production environment that is usually used to host a snapshot of the DEV environment, or a stable version of your code that is deployed to production eventually.
+You can use your STAGE environment to test how your code behaves in a production environment.
+However, staging is not of the same size as production, and a subset of data and expected traffic must be considered while running tests.
+This environment is regularly used for demos.
+The staging environment provides limited autoscaling capabilities and can only be scaled up on request.

 Production (PROD)

-Do not make changes to the production environments directly unless they have been verified on your staging and dev environments first.
-We highly recommend testing every data load and import, as well as any integrations on your staging environment.
+Before you deploy to PROD, make sure the changes were deployed and tested in your DEV and STAGE environments.
+We highly recommend testing every data load and import, as well as any integrations on your STAGE.

 Next step